-With osquery and Fleet, you can ask a multitude of questions to help you manage, monitor, and identify threats on your devices, but if you are just starting out, and unsure of what to ask, Fleet comes baked in with a query library of common questions.
+With Fleet, you can ask a multitude of questions to help you manage, monitor, and identify threats on your devices, but if you are just starting out, and unsure of what to ask, Fleet comes baked in with a query library of common questions.

 The query may take several seconds to complete, because Fleet has to wait for the osquery agents to respond with results.
 Only online hosts will respond with results to a live query.

 Fleet's query response time is inherently variable because of osquery's heartbeat response time.
 This helps prevent performance issues on hosts.